November 19, 2020

 The Physician Assistant Education Association (PAEA) surveys students applying to PA school every year.
 Their most recent 2019-2020 survey tells us that of the students accepted into PA school, they had an average of 94 hours of shadowing.

 Physician assistants are usually required to practice under the supervision of a medical doctor.
-While the doctor may not be with you every step of your work day, you will occasionally need a consultation on a patient or a sign off on your treatment plan.
+While the doctor may not be with you every step of your work day, you will occasionally need a consultation on a patient or a sign-off on your treatment plan.

-Admissions officers at PA schools can appreciate students shadowing other specialities because it shows them that you have a broader understanding of the healthcare field.
+Admission officers at PA schools can appreciate students shadowing other specialities because it shows them that you have a broader understanding of the healthcare field.
 You will more easily justify your commitment to the profession if you have had the chance to observe all your options.
 You will be able to write your application essays and explain exactly why you would rather be a physician assistant than a doctor, nurse, or midwife.

 If you join us at Global Pre-Meds, we pair you with a mentoring doctor who can create a comprehensive learning environment for you.
 They will guide you through your experience and answer any questions that you have.
 Should an interesting case come up with another colleague, they may allow you to observe with them for part of the day.

 If you are going to shadow a doctor make sure you know exactly when and where you will be meeting your mentor and don’t be late!
-You may want to double check the parking situation and make a plan for transportation.
+You may want to double-check the parking situation and make a plan for transportation.

 Dress professionally for your shadowing experience.
 If you are shadowing a doctor at a clinic or outpatient facility, business casual is probably best, but you can always ask the doctor.
 Scrubs are usually for when you are observing in a hospital or inpatient facility.